ehy/swfput-wp/readme.txt

 == Upgrade Notice ==

 = 3.0.8 =
+* Fix new mce-view visual editor presentation with WP 4.6.
 * Change default for aspect ratio auto adjust to false.

 = 3.0.7 =